Spring 2021 Update

 Through Tulane Global, students will be able to:

-Tulane Global is being offered in collaboration with the Council on International Educational Exchange (CIEE), with which Tulane has a strong relationship.
-CIEE is one of the largest study abroad providers in the world and a has strong, established presence in Shanghai at East China Normal University (ECNU).
+Tulane Global is being offered in collaboration with the Council on International Educational Exchange (CIEE), one of the largest and most respected study abroad providers in the world.

 Students participating in Tulane Global will be governed by the Code of Academic Conduct.